Passer au contenu principal

 As a supporter of the United Nations Global Compact, promoting fairness and non-discrimination is at the core of our business philosophy and values.
 We understand that mathematical accuracy doesn’t guarantee freedom from bias, which is why we act to prevent the creation or reinforcement of unfair bias.
 When such actions are not taken, bias can be introduced inadvertently via data inputs and/or through machine processing or algorithms.
 Once introduced, it can be replicated through human decision-making across data science, product management and technology.

-That can lead to results that are skewed, and therefore less valuable, output.
+That can lead to results that are skewed, and therefore less valuable.
 It also may lead to less favorable outcomes for individuals or groups based on gender, ethnicity, socio-economic status, and other personal attributes.
 Our actions to prevent the creation or reinforcement of unfair bias include implementation of procedures, extensive review and documentation processes, and use of available automated bias detection tools, among others.

 3. We can explain how our solutions work